Dashlane Password Manager Review 2023

 Password Manager

-Whenever a list of the best password managers is published, Dashlane usually makes the cut.
-That's more than enough reason for us to take a closer look at the widely popular all-rounder.
+Whenever a list of the best password managers is published, Dashlane is usually on it.
+That's more than enough reason for us to take a closer look at the hugely popular all-rounder.

 What Is Dashlane?

-Dashlane is a password manager, digital wallet, and full-fledged security app all in one.
+Dashlane* is a password manager, digital wallet, and comprehensive security app.
 Desktop versions are available for Windows and macOS, mobile apps for Android and iOS, and browser extensions for Chrome, Firefox, Internet Explorer, Safari, and Edge.

-The password manager is well-known for the bounty of features it offers, far surpassing the basics that most password managers come with.
+The password manager is well-known for its huge selection of features, going far beyond the basics that most password managers provide.
 Some of its paid packages even include a VPN.
-Considering all of the above, it isn't difficult to see why Dashlane has built a reputation as one of the best all-rounders out there.
+Considering all of the above, it's easy to see why Dashlane has built a reputation as one of the best all-rounders out there.

 Dashlane Review